It was our first evening in Ubud.

 One excellent show-case of Balinese painting is the Neka Art Museum, just a short distance from the town center.
 Traditional “Wayang-style” paintings (based on old-time shadow puppet plays), works by Indonesian, Balinese and Bali-obsessed European artists (some credited with inspiring artistic renewal in Bali) and many current Balinese artistic styles are displayed.

 And dances like the “Legong” and “Ramayana,” the “Barong” and the trance-like “Kecac” fire dance are performed every evening at different temples and open-air sites, captivating everyone who watches these intricate and mystical performances.

-See our story “Art, Dance and Temples in Ubud, Bali,” published last month in TravelAge West magazine.
+See “Art, Dance and Temples in Ubud, Bali,” published last month in TravelAge West magazine.